L00K-LUKE/L00K-LUKE/README.md

 Hello :)

 Two truths and a lie:
-- I'm currently studying Computer Science at the University of Glasgow.
+- I'm an undergrad Computer Science student at the University of Glasgow.
 - I'm new to Github but excited to learn more and hopefully contribute to some cool stuff.
 - I'm not sure how to end this.